NXT® QUARANTINE HUB – Western Australia

 The hotel quarantine system was a temporary solution, and has served an important purpose in the initial emergency response.
 However, the selected hotels are located in Perth’s CBD which is highly populated, and hotels were not designed to contain infectious diseases, as purpose-built quarantine facilities should.

-Since hotel quarantine was established in March 2020, there have been five security guards and three returned travellers who have contracted COVID-19 at four different hotels.
+Since hotel quarantine was established in March 2020, there have been numerous cases of security guards and returned travellers contracting COVID-19 at various hotels.
 Some of these infections have led to costly lockdowns impacting people and businesses, and in particular small businesses within the hospitality, retail, tourism and arts sectors.
-In addition lockdowns can also increase the risk and incidence of social, mental health and domestic violence issues.
+In addition, lockdowns can also increase the risk and incidence of social, mental health and domestic violence issues.

-WA urgently needs a safer, more effective solution.
+As WA transitions to reopening the border, our state urgently needs a safer, more effective solution.

 We have the technology right here in WA to do just that.

-The NXT™ Flatpack is an Australian designed and manufactured, all-in-one rapid deployment accommodation solution which can be used to house people in need of emergency, temporary and permanent accommodation.
+The NXT® Flatpack is an Australian designed and manufactured, all-in-one rapid deployment accommodation solution which can be used to house people in need of emergency, temporary and permanent accommodation.

 In particular, it can be used for permanent or temporary applications including: